thayllachristine/reprograma-bkp/Semana 6/1 - Condicionais/README.md

-# JavaScript I

-## Condicionais
+# Condicionais

-A condicional `if`  é uma estrutura condicional que executa a afirmação, dentro do bloco, se determinada condição for verdadeira.
-Se for falsa, executa as afirmações dentro de `else`.
+A condicional `if`  é uma estrutura condicional que executa a afirmação, dentro do bloco, *se* determinada condição for verdadeira. *Se* for falsa, executa as afirmações dentro de `else`.

 ```
 if (condição) {